HCRI President & Founder

 Dr. Webster invented the concept of comprehensive behavioral stuttering therapy after he and his HCRI research team demonstrated that stuttering is a physically based phenomenon.
 This scientifically based discovery introduced a dramatically new way of thinking about stuttering and treating the misunderstood condition.

-Since introducing the first behavioral therapy program nearly 50 years ago, Dr. Webster and his researchers have continued to innovate and transform stuttering therapy by developing specialized electronics, computer software programs, quantitative speech measurement tools, detailed clinician training protocols, and technologically advanced therapy tools, including a “therapist in your pocket” app.
+Since introducing the first behavioral therapy program 50 years ago, Dr. Webster and his researchers have continued to innovate and transform stuttering therapy by developing specialized electronics, computer software programs, quantitative speech measurement tools, detailed clinician training protocols, and technologically advanced therapy tools, including a “therapist in your pocket” app.
 U.S. patents have been awarded to Webster’s HCRI for some of these stuttering therapy innovations.

 HCRI's research has been supported by grants from the National Institutes of Mental Health, National Institute of Child Health and Human Development, U.S. Department of Education, J.M.
 Milbank Foundation, Phillip Morris International, and Arthur M. Blank Family Foundation.